jmbremer/PhysicalButton/README.md

 Notice some [issues](https://github.com/jpsim/JPSVolumeButtonHandler/issues/37) with volume levels that JPSVolumeButtonHandler seems to irrevocably affect.

 Also notice that I occasionally end up with two instances of the underlying handler, when I/the user quits my app while physical button support is both enabled and on.
-This seems to gave to do with some OS-internal notifications not being properly removed.
+This seems to have to do with some OS-internal notifications not being properly removed.
 There is nothing I can do about it in my wrapper.
 This is the description in my user guide, how to get things back to normal:

 > In exceptional circumstance, the app may not get a chance to properly switch volume button handling off outside the Stopwatch view.
 This may be the case, for example, if you completely quit the app while a timing is in progress and physical button support is enabled.
 It may also happen, when you restart your iPhone, or when you use two timing apps with active physical button support at the same time such as this app and our smart ski & rally car timing app.
 >